YishengSun/Hurricanes-Analysis/README.md

 a Zipped collection of CSV files.
 Tip:  There are many examples in the McKinney book that load and analyze these baby name files using Pandas.

-**IMPORTANT!
-Do not try to commit those ZIP or CSV data files into your GitHub repository.**  It can overflow our GitHub storage quota and there’s no need to do it anyway.
-Set your PyCharm or other git client to ignore those data files (leave them as “unversioned files”).

 ### The Programming